keberso/aws-eks-workshop/0-setup/README.md

 This lab prepares your Cloud9 Development Environment to interact with AWS EKS by configuring and installing the required utilities.

-## Attach EC2 Role to Cloud9 Workspace
+## Build Cloud9 Development Enviornment

 1. Browse and launch Cloud9: